CSUMB-SP17-CST499/architechtsImageWorkbench-I/README.md

 # architechtsImageWorkbench-I
-A web app that will allow users to upload and search images in a fast and smooth environment
+A web app that will allow users to upload, tag, and search images quickly and intelligently.

 #### Project Wiki page can be found at: https://github.com/CSUMB-SP17-CST499/architechtsImageWorkbench-I/wiki